CloudLabs-AI/MS-900-Lab-Content/Module 1: Intro to Microsoft 365 Admin Center.md

    ![](Images/img149.png)

 1. From here you can manage email settings for your organization.
-In .the left-hand menu explore through the options available
+In the left-hand menu explore through the options available

      - **Recipients**  - View and manage your mailboxes (both user and shared mailboxes), groups, resource mailboxes, and contacts.